-Share Purchase Agreement with Marlin Gold Mining Ltd.
+El Compas property (Mexico) (Share Purchase Agreement with Marlin Gold Mining Ltd. and Purchase and Sale Agreement with Endeavour Silver Corp.)

-In July 2015, the Company and Marlin Gold Mining Ltd. ("Marlin") entered into a letter of intent which resulted in a share purchase agreement on October 8, 2015 ("Share Purchase Agreement"), whereby the Company acquired 100% of the shares of Marlin's wholly owned subsidiary, Oro Silver Resources Ltd. ("Oro Silver"), which owns 100% of the El Compas gold-silver project located in Zacatecas, Mexico, in exchange for 19 million common shares of the Company, which closed on October 30, 2015.
-The terms of the agreement include the following:
+In July 2015, the Company and Marlin Gold Mining Ltd. ("Marlin Gold") entered into a letter of intent which resulted in a share purchase agreement on October 8, 2015 ("Share Purchase Agreement"), whereby the Company acquired 100% of the shares of Marlin Gold's wholly owned subsidiary, Oro Silver Resources Ltd. ("Oro Silver"), which owns 100% of the El Compas gold-silver project located in Zacatecas, Mexico, in exchange for 19 million common shares of the Company, which closed on October 30, 2015.
+The terms of the agreement included the following:

-- On each of the first three anniversaries of the closing date of the agreement, 55 troy ounces of gold (or the US dollar equivalent) will be paid by the Company to Marlin or to any of its subsidiaries; - Certain mineral concessions named Altiplano include a 3% NSR royalty and a buy back option.
-Marlin retains the Altiplano royalty and buy back option, and will receive a 1.5% NSR on all non-Altiplano claims that currently have no royalties associated with them; - Marlin invested CAD\$100,000 in the Company's private placement for 1.67 million units at CAD\$0.06 per unit with each unit comprised of one common share and one-half of one common share purchase warrant; each whole warrant is exercisable to acquire one common share at an exercise price of CAD\$0.08 per share until October 30, 2018; and - Marlin nominated one person, namely, Mr. Akiba Leisman, to the Company's Board of Directors.
+- On each of the first three anniversaries of the closing date of the agreement, 55 troy ounces of gold (or the US dollar equivalent) shall be paid by the Company to Marlin Gold or to any of its subsidiaries; - Certain mineral concessions named Altiplano included a 3% NSR royalty and a buy back option.
+Marlin Gold retained the Altiplano royalty and buy back option, and will receive a 1.5% NSR on all non-Altiplano claims that currently have no royalties associated with them; - Marlin Gold invested CAD\$100,000 in the Company's private placement for 1.67 million units at CAD\$0.06 per unit with each unit comprised of one common share and one-half of one common share purchase warrant; each whole warrant is exercisable to acquire one common share at an exercise price of CAD\$0.08 per share until October 30, 2018; and - Marlin Gold nominated one person, namely, Mr. Akiba Leisman, to the Company's Board of Directors.

-The closing of the Share Purchase Agreement resulted in Marlin becoming an Insider of the Company by virtue of having a 10.79% interest in the Company as at the closing date of October 30, 2015.
+The closing of the Share Purchase Agreement resulted in Marlin Gold becoming an Insider of the Company, at that time, by virtue of having a 10.79% interest in the Company as at the closing date of October 30, 2015.